publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s422.md

         (5)

-         Upon conviction by a Federal court that an individual has fraudulently concealed work activity during a period of trial work from the Commissioner of Social Security by—
+         Upon conviction by a Federal court, or the imposition of a civil monetary penalty under [section 1320a–8 of this title][/us/usc/t42/s1320a–8], that an individual has fraudulently concealed work activity during a period of trial work from the Commissioner of Social Security by—

             (A) providing false information to the Commissioner of Social Security as to whether the individual had earnings in or for a particular period, or as to the amount thereof;